axibase/atsd/portals/portals-overview.md

 You can create a new theme by changing the default CSS theme files and copying the modified files to the `/opt/atsd/conf/portal/themes/` directory.

-Custom themes are automatically displayed in the **Themes** drop-down list in the portal editor.
+Custom themes are automatically displayed in **Themes** in the portal editor.